5 Common Safeguarding Interview Questions (DSL KCSIE 2024)

 • Exploring the concerns objectively and determining if they meet the threshold for reporting to children’s services.
 Asking questions to gain more context.

-• Explaining next steps – either proceeding to contact children’s services for advice/reporting, or suggesting the staff member continues to closely monitor the student.
+• Explain the next steps – either contact children’s services for advice/reporting or suggest that the staff member continue to monitor the student closely.

 • Recording details of the concerns and next steps taken.
 Updating the staff member on progress and outcomes.